vitkolos/notes-ipp/semestr6/dialogue-systems/exam.md

 			- coverage – is the chatbot confident that it can address the user's request? (per dialogue turn)
 			- containment – can the chatbot satisfy a user's request without human intervention? (per conversation)
 - What is the containment rate (in the context of using dialogue systems in call centers)?
-	- rate at which your chatbot can satisfy a user’s request without human intervention, i.e. connect to human agent not requested (per conversation)
+	- rate at which your chatbot can satisfy a user's request without human intervention, i.e. connect to human agent not requested (per conversation)
 	- it is a measure that can be used to evaluate the chatbot
 - What is retrieval-augmented generation?
 	- process of optimizing the output of a large language model so that it references an authoritative knowledge base *outside of its training data sources* before generating a response